Marcus Semien Player Props: Rangers vs. Angels

-On Monday, Marcus Semien (coming off going 1-for-4 with a double and an RBI) and the Texas Rangers play the Los Angeles Angels, whose starting pitcher will be Tyler Anderson.
-First pitch is at 8:05 PM ET.
+Marcus Semien -- with an on-base percentage of .286 in his past 10 games, 67 points lower than his season-long percentage -- will be in action for the Texas Rangers versus the Los Angeles Angels, with Jaime Barria on the mound, on June 13 at 8:05 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Rays.
+He had a hitless performance in his last game (0-for-7) against the Angels.

 Marcus Semien Game Info & Props vs. the Angels